cloud-bulldozer/metadata-collector/README.md

 This wrapper script will run a collection of stockpile in the container and then, optionally, push it to an Elasticsearch instance.

 The two flags to the wrapper that will likely always be used is for indexing.
-Using -s and -p you can pass the Elasticsearch server and port information like this:
+Using -s you can pass the Elasticsearch server and port information like this:

 ```
-python3 stockpile-wrapper.py -s foo.es -p 9200
+python3 stockpile-wrapper.py -s http://foo.es:9200
 ```

 ## Running with Podman/Docker